tbhsarthak/OUR-CALANDER/README.md

 ## 📦 Project Status

-This project is currently in development and being built step by step with full beginner guidance.
+This project is currently in development.

 ---